Lylio/MSc-Software-Development/readme.md

 # MSc Software Development
-Class coursework completed for the MSc Software Development degree at the University of Glasgow.
+Class coursework and final dissertation completed for the MSc Software Development degree at the University of Glasgow.
 I graduated with merit in 2018.

 https://www.gla.ac.uk/postgraduate/taught/softwaredevelopment/